 4. If you're tossing confetti, sometimes it can be helpful to also have someone stand outside the frame and sprinkle more down on you.
 It really depends on the size of the confetti and how much it sticks to itself.
 But bringing a friend to help out can make it more fun and easier to achieve the look you want.

 5. Bring a way to clean up.
 When you're done, there is a good chance that confetti will be everywhere.
 Bring a bag to collect it in, some tape to help gather it if you think getting it up with your hands will be difficult, or even a small, battery operated vacuum if you want to be really thorough.
+Another option?
+Consider buying biodegradable confetti option, so you don't have to worry about clean-up at all.

 Other Ideas if Confetti isn't your thing!